greghaskins/spectrum/docs/Gherkin.md

 ```

 This is how `scenarioOutline` works.
 You provide a consuming block to take the values for each example and define specs with those values, then you provide the values as examples.

-For examples of this in action, see [ParameterizedSpecs.java](../src/test/java/specs/ParameterizedSpecs.java).